amoralesc/email-indexer/README.md

 ### Environment variables

-As shown above, application defines multiple environment variables.
+As shown above, application defines multiple environment variables in the `.env` file.
 The following tables describe each variable and its default value.

-#### `.env` file

 | Variable | Description | Default |
 | --- | --- | --- |